+IV.
 THE PLACE:

 Any place between the Mississippi River and the Pacific Ocean; through prairies and deserts, over rivers and mountains.
-For the station at the Fort, the wagon is usually set up east of the Central Building, under the tree on hot days, or underneath the covered area on rainy days.

-THE TRIP:
+V. THE TRIP:

 If you come to California today, you would travel by car, plane, bus or train.
 Even if you live on the East Coast, you can make the trip in a few hours or a few days.
 Wouldn't the pioneers be surprised to learn about highways, airports and railroad tracks?